- Course Code: EH2550A11

 - Entry Requirements

-You'll need 160 UCAS tariff points and at least a GCSE Grade C in English or equivalent level qualification.
-If English is not your first language you'll need to demonstrate the ability to study in English.
+You’ll need 64 UCAS points to join this programme (formerly 160 UCAS points).
+All applicants must show that they have a good level of spoken or written English, and if English is not your first language you’ll need to demonstrate the ability to study in English.
 Applicants who do not meet the standard entry criteria but have relevant work / life experience will be considered on an individual basis and may be invited to interview.
-More information about UCAS tariff points

 If you are an International Student from outside of the EU it is a requirement for you to have a Tier 4 Visa in order to study with us.
 In order for you to undertake this particular programme of study, you will also need to demonstrate that you have a good level of written and spoken English and will require a UK VI Academic IELTS score of 5.5.
 Please note: the fees for International Students from outside of the EU, for this particular programme are £9,250 per year.
 Fees are subject to change in subsequent years.